Hives/Portfolio/2-i-help-my-teams-succeed/3-i-can-justify-the-way-i-work-in-a-business-context.md

 # I help my teams succeed
-## I can justify the way I work in a business setting
+## I can justify the way I work in a business context

-### Reflect: What does it mean to be justify the way you work in a business setting?
+### Reflect: What does it mean to justify the way you work in a business context?

 ### Plan: List evidence you aim to collect that would together show you have credibly achieved this goal